What are we doing?

 Neartown Church is inviting busy people to experience the peace of life with Jesus Christ.

-All around us, every day, busy people are filling their lives with activities that will slowly but surely build into a chaotic mess.
-As a result of the pressures put on them by work, family, friends, and community, these busy people seek out ways to cope with the stress or avoid it all together.
+All around us, every day, people are filling their lives with activities that will slowly but surely build into a chaotic mess (if it isn’t in a chaotic mess already).
+As a result of the pressures put on them by work, family, friends, and community, people seek out ways to cope with the stress or avoid it altogether.
 In Matthew 11:28–30 Jesus said “Come to me, all who labor and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls for my yoke is easy, and my burden is light.”

 Why are we doing it?